Drone29/cpp-argparser/readme.md

 #### Aliases

-Non-positional arguments can have aliases.
+Non-positional arguments can have aliases

+A string containing commas or other non-alphanumeric characters excluding '-' and '_', is treated as an alias list

 Here is a `--bool` argument with `-b` alias:

     parser.addArgument<bool>("-b, --bool")
-          .help("bool arbitrary argument with alias and implicit value");

-Alias is specified by comma in the same string
+          .help("specifying name and alias in a single string");

+Alternatively, an addArgument() overload can be used, which takes `std::vector<std::string>` as its first argument:

+    parser.addArgument<bool>({"-b", "--bool"})
+                .help("specifying name and alias as a vector");

+In either case, the longest string in a resulting list is considered argument's name, and other element are aliases

 **NOTE:** Argument name and alias should be of the same type:
 `if name starts with -, aliases should also start with -`: